neilrackett/atarist-rott/README.md

 ## Installation

 - Install the shareware version of ROTT for DOS using DOSbox, or [download the files from Internet.org](https://archive.org/details/rott_shareware)
-- Copy the latest release of `ROTT_ST.TOS` to the installation folder
+- Copy the latest release of `ROTT_ST.TOS` from [the releases page](https://github.com/neilrackett/rott/releases) to the installation folder
 - Run `ROTT_ST.TOS`
 - Enjoy!